 Introduction to the elements of music theory: scales, intervals, keys, triads, elementary ear training, keyboard harmony, notation, meter, and rhythm.
-Includes written work and playing the guitar.
+Course does not apply to a music major degree.
 Three lecture hours per week.
 Prerequisite: None.

 MUSI 1306 - Music Appreciation - 3 sem. hrs.
-(3-0-0) 5009025126
+(3-0-0) 5009025126 major composers will be used to understand the cultural periods and musical elements.
+Course does not apply to a music major degree.
+Three lecture hours per week.
+Prerequisite: None.

 Understanding music through the study of cultural periods, major composers, and musical elements.
 Illustrated with audio recordings and live performances.
 A study of the development of the art and science of music from earliest records to the present day.
-Recordings of the major composers will be used to understand the cultural periods and musical elements.
-Three lecture hours per week.
-Prerequisite: None.
+Recordings of the